ekxide/iceoryx2-book/source/fundamentals/messaging-patterns/blackboard.md

 # Blackboard

-Conceptual documentation for the blackboard pattern is coming soon.
+Conceptual documentation for the blackboard pattern is not yet complete.
 For the time-being, take a look at the [API reference](https://docs.rs/iceoryx2/latest) for information on how to use it.